 The amount paid in a life settlement is based primarily on the life expectancy of the person insured, the face amount of the insurance policy and its ongoing premium requirements.
 From the original owner’s standpoint, a life settlement typically is a more lucrative alternative to letting the life insurance policy lapse or surrendering it to the issuing insurance company, essentially turning a non-productive asset into a productive asset.

 A life settlement offers an excellent way to diversify any portfolio and also serves as a great defensive strategy since the return is not dependent upon on or affected by a soft economy, stock market volatilizes, interest rate fluctuations, unexpected global events, or other traditional economic factors.

-Portfolio and policies structured by Senior Settlements are issued by highly rated insurance companies.
-Some have been in existence for over 100 years and represent some of the strongest companies in the world
+Portfolio and policies originated by Senior Settlements are issued by highly rated life insurance companies.
+Some have been in existence for over 100 years and represent some of the strongest companies in the world.

 The return on a life settlement is contingent upon the maturity of each life insurance policy.
 The return is a function of the death benefit collected minus the cost to acquire the policy, premiums and fees paid to maintain the policy.

 With the exception of "when" the policy will mature, all other costs can be reasonably estimated such that projection can be done in advance to illustrate projected returns at various points in time.
 This sensitivity analysis provides a range of likely outcomes that can help purchasers quantify their decision making process.

 The use of independent third parties to provide life expectancy underwriting provides the estimate of "when" the policy will reasonably mature.